openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Verification of Omnipod Driver Selection

-To verify that you have enabled the Dash driver in AAPS, if you have checked the box (4), **swipe to the left** from the **Overview** tab, where you will now see an **DASH** tab.
+To verify that you have enabled the Dash driver in AAPS, if you have checked the box (4), **swipe to the left** from the **Overview** tab, where you will now see a **DASH** tab.
 If you have not checked the box, you’ll find the DASH tab in the hamburger menu upper left.

 ![Enable_Dash_4](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Enable%20Dash/Enable_Dash_4.jpg)